MatthewFilipovich/pycharge/docs/source/index.rst

    * - **New to PyCharge?**
      - Begin with the :doc:`quickstart/index` to install PyCharge, run your first simulation, and learn the core ideas in a few minutes.
+   * - **Curious about the theory?**
+     - See the :doc:`user-guide/index` for the underlying electromagnetics and how they map onto the code.
    * - **Need examples?**
      - Explore the :doc:`examples/index` gallery for ready-to-run notebooks covering common setups and workflows.
-   * - **Curious about the theory?**
-     - See the :doc:`user-guide/index` for the underlying electromagnetics, modeling choices, and how they map onto the code.
    * - **Looking for API details?**
-     - Use the :doc:`api-reference/index` for function-by-function
+     - Use the :doc:`api-reference/index` for documentation of all functions and classes.
-       documentation, parameters, and return types.
-.. _installation:

 Installation
 ------------